Trump rips 'all talk,' 'no action' civil rights icon Lewis

 - Lewis said Friday Trump was not a "legitimate" president

-Washington (CNN)President-elect Donald Trump harshly responded to civil rights icon John Lewis on Saturday, calling him "all talk" and "no action" after the Georgia lawmaker said Trump was not a "legitimate" president.
+Washington (CNN)President-elect Donald Trump harshly responded to civil rights icon and Georgia Rep. John Lewis on Saturday, calling him "all talk" and "no action" after Lewis said Trump was not a "legitimate" president.

 "Congressman John Lewis should spend more time on fixing and helping his district, which is in horrible shape and falling apart (not to mention crime infested) rather than falsely complaining about the election results.
 All talk, talk, talk - no action or results.
 Sad," Trump tweeted Saturday, which happened to fall on the weekend of the Martin Luther King Jr. federal holiday.